-- 1) 5+1 Quizzes: For week 3 to week 12 only. - o Each online quiz consists of 10 questions. - Once you start the quiz, the timer will start automatically and you must complete it within the time limit. - o The quiz for the week will be released on Monday.
-You
+1) 5+1 Quizzes: For week 4 to week 13 only.

+- Each online quiz consists of 10 questions. - Once you start the quiz, the timer will start automatically and you must complete it within the time limit.

-- must complete the quiz by the due time (23:59 on Saturday) each week. - No makeup quiz will be given.
+- The quiz for the week will be released on Monday.
+You must complete the quiz by the due time (23:59 on Sunday) each week. - No makeup quiz will be given.
 The quiz for the week will be waived only if you have a valid reason, such as medical emergency. - The quiz with the lowest grade will be dropped, i.e., your quiz's grade will be based on 5 quizzes. - 2) Exam: Midterm and final exam consists of 50 multiple choice questions and lasts 2 hours each.
 No makeup exam for the midterm exam will be given.
 If you miss the midterm exam for a valid and verifiable reason approved by the instructor in advance, you will have to take a 3-hour, 80-question cumulative final exam (covering entire course) and the weight of the mid-term will be added to the final exam.
-Otherwise, a zero mark will be assigned as your midterm grade. - You are allowed to use learning materials in both exams, more information will be available in due course. - 3) Practice problems will be provided throughout the course to help students improve their understanding of course material.
+Otherwise, a zero mark will be assigned as your mid-term grade. - Both exams are close-note and close-book, more information will be available in due course. - 3) Practice problems will be provided throughout the course to help students improve their understanding of course material.
 The practice problems are not counted toward the final grade, so there is no need to submit solutions to the practice problems, although it is highly encouraged to solve the problems individually.